 You’ve Reached a Weight Loss Plateau

 Weight loss plateaus are very common.
 Weight loss doesn’t occur in a straight line.
 You might lose 3 pounds one week and 1 the next.
 It’s unpredictable.
 However, if you’ve been stuck at the same weight for weeks, you might want to consider implementing a few “tricks”.

 You Don’t Need to Lose Any More Weight

-Have you ever considered the fact that you don’t need to lose any more weight?
+Have you ever considered the fact that you are not losing weight because you don’t need to lose any more?
 If you’re already small in stature, the problem might be a lack of lean body mass, and not an excess of weight.
 Yes, you might have some fat to lose still, but fat loss does not always equal weight loss.

 Your Workouts Lack Intensity

 Are you just going through the motions when you exercise?
 Give your body a reason to change.
 You need to be pushing yourself to your limits when you work out.
 Don’t expect your body to drop the fat if you don’t physically show it it needs to.
 Boosting your intensity can increase your fat loss.

 You’re Not Really Eating Healthy